top of page

 Sometimes the most meaningful words are the simplest ones.

-If you are navigating the first days after losing someone, you may also find it helpful to read our step-by-step guide on what to do immediately after a death, including funeral planning, notifying family members, and handling important next steps.
+And, if you are navigating the first days after losing someone, you may also find it helpful to read our step-by-step guide on what to do immediately after a death, including funeral planning, notifying family members, and handling important next steps.

 What Is a Eulogy?